Work is ongoing in earnest on the Ancient Christian Study Bible (ACSB).1 The completed volume will be published by Oxford University Press (OUP).

 - a new translation based on both testaments’ Greek texts,

-- notes that explain text-critical issues important for patristic interpreters,
+- notes that explain important text-critical issues,

-The summary notes include citations to the relevant sources.
+The summary notes include citations to the relevant primary sources.
 Where possible, notes will refer to editions available in English translations.
 Otherwise, notes will cite the principal editions of patristic texts.

 The Making of the ACSB

-Of course, a study Bible is no small undertaking.2 Still less is one that aims to digest a thousand years of interpretation.
+Still less is one that digests a thousand years of interpretation.

 -